From 2-5 years (Early Years)

 - Expressive arts and design

-We recognize that none of these areas can be delivered in isolation from the others.
+We recognise that none of these areas can be delivered in isolation from the others.
 They are equally important and depend on each other to provide the children with a broad, balanced and stimulating curriculum.
-Due to the complexity of need we promote a very holistic and multi-sensory approach to teaching and learning and one that takes into account the features of effective learning:
+Due to the complexity of need, we promote a very holistic and multi-sensory approach to teaching and learning and one that takes into account the features of effective learning:

 - Playing and exploring – engagement